SEJ103 - Materials Engineering Project

 |Scheduled learning activities - cloud (online)||

-1 x 2 hour class per week (recordings provided), 1 x 2 hour studio per week (structured, information provided and online seminars provided), 1 x 2 hour practical (relevant recording will be provided in weeks 2, 3, 4 and 5), 1 x 2 hour online studio per week (unstructured, project oriented sessions will be held in week 2-7 and 9-10).
+1 x 2 hour online content per week (recordings provided), 1 x 2 hour studio per week (structured, information provided and online seminars provided), 1 x 2 hour practical (relevant recording will be provided in weeks 2, 3, 4 and 5), 1 x 2 hour online studio per week (unstructured, project oriented sessions will be held in week 2-7 and 9-10).
 Students are required to attend and participate in project-based activities at the Geelong Waurn Ponds Campus during the trimester intensive week (typically week 8).

 This unit introduces students to various types of materials that are typically used in wide ranging engineering applications.
 Initially, emphasis will be given on gaining appropriate knowledge of mechanical properties of various material types through combinations of theoretical, practical and case study analysis.
 Students will learn the significance of mechanical properties that are important in engineering design.
 Students will also gain knowledge on loading, stress calculation techniques and relevant engineering design principles to tackle those stresses by combining available material and typical structural shapes.
 Students shall be individually assessed on their performance through quiz, reports and oral presentations, and their team participation performance shall be assessed regularly during studio sessions, through group submission and peer review during the intensive week.